 We are concerned that the use of patent, or similar extensions of exclusivity, by legislators to drive industry behaviour can backfire.
 An example is the so-called “paediatric extension” which grants six months additional exclusivity in return for carrying out a paediatric investigation plan.
 These additional periods of exclusivity can cost the NHS enormous amounts of money when the actual number of new beneficiaries may be small in comparison and the research relatively low-cost.
-For example, Pfizer was recently granted an additional six months effective patent protection for its best-selling drug Lipitor.
-We estimate this would cost the NHS, and the UK taxpayer, an additional £150million for a relatively low-cost piece of research to establish the benefit.

 We believe it is morally right that paediatric uses of medicines should be researched and licensed.
 We do not object to there being a financial incentive, if one is needed, to encourage companies to do this work.
 However, it just seems that high returns on such comparatively low investment are beyond all reasonable scale and proportionality.

 Comparatively high levels of use of generic medicines within the NHS result in very significant savings to the NHS drugs bill.
 Without those savings, even in normal economic times, the drugs budget could become unsustainable.

 Generic prescribing has grown substantially over the past 40 years, from less than one in five prescriptions issued in the mid-1970s to more than 80 per cent in recent years.